Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Generalized time-varying autoregressive models

 where $\left( \Xi_t \right)_{t\in \mathbb{N}^*}$ is a sequence of i.i.d.
 Gaussian variables of zero mean and variance $\alpha^2$, for some $\alpha > 0$~\cite[Section 2.2]{shumway2000time}.
 This standard autogressive model indeed corresponds to the \emph{linear} model described in Example~\ref{ex:linear} with \emph{constant} reproduction coefficient $\overline{\X}_t = 1$, and Gaussian noise with constant variance $\alpha_t^2 = \alpha^2$. \end{remark}

-It is worth noting that the present work focuses on autoregressive processes which are \emph{driven} by an external \emph{unknown and time-varying} reproduction coefficient, which constitutes a paradigm drastically different from the thoroughly studied autoregressive processes, preventing from using the standard tool described, e.g., in~\cite{shumway2000time}.
+It is worth noting that the present work focuses on time-varying autoregressive processes which are \emph{driven} by an external \emph{unknown and time-varying} reproduction coefficient, which constitutes a paradigm drastically different from the thoroughly studied autoregressive processes, preventing from using the standard tool described, e.g., in~\cite{shumway2000time,davis2021count}.

 \begin{example}[Noise models] Numerous probability distributions $\mathcal{B}$ are encountered in the inverse problem literature~\cite{fevotte2009nonnegative,durand2010multiplicative,jezierska2011approach,le2014unbiased,melidonis2023efficient}.
-Three major representative examples adapted to the driven autoregressive model introduced in Definition~\ref{def:model} are: \textit{i)} the additive Gaussian noise of variance $\alpha_t^2$
+Three major representative examples adapted to the generalized time-varying autoregressive model introduced in Definition~\ref{def:model} are: \textit{i)} the additive Gaussian noise of variance $\alpha_t^2$

 where $\mathcal{N}(\mathsf{U} ,\alpha^2)$ denotes the Gaussian distribution of mean $\mathsf{U}$ and variance $\alpha^2$; \\ \textit{ii)} the scaled Poisson distribution with scale parameter $\alpha_t > 0$